 What Personal Information is collected?

-Personal information collected for the administration of the NDHCE application may include: name, address, phone number, e-mail, date of birth, dental hygiene education information, examination administration information, examination results and certificate information, notarized copy of dental hygiene diploma/certificate, official transcript of grades, and candidate photographs.
+Personal information collected for the administration of the NDHCE application may include: name, address, phone number, email address, date of birth, dental hygiene education information, examination administration information, recordings from webcams and screens (for virtual proctoring only), examination results and certificate information, notarized copy of dental hygiene diploma/degree, official transcript of grades, and candidate photographs.

-For the administration of exam accommodations, personal information collected in addition to the NDHCE application includes: nature of disability, accommodation requested for examination, documentation of disability related needs, candidate declaration form and supporting documentation.
+For the administration of exam accommodations, personal information collected in addition to the NDHCE application includes: nature of disability, accommodation requested for examination, documentation of disability related needs, candidate form, health professionals form and supporting documentation.

 What is the purpose for collecting Personal Information?